| |

 acidifying.
 Ecosystems are shifting in unpredictable ways.

-Click highlighted links in the list below to find out more information on some of these crises (updated Jan.
-2006).
+Click highlighted links in the list below to find out more information on some of these crises (updated July 2012); and also see "Is there any hope?" below for some attempts to correct the problems:

-- Fisheries Collapse: The collapse of major fisheries
+- Fisheries Collapses: The collapse of major fisheries

 is well underway, forcing countries to go after deep-sea fish, which